'Overpaid' CEOs a risk for investors, study finds

-BOSTON Executive pay that is disproportionate to a company's past performance may also signal that poor returns are coming, according to a study released on Monday by shareholder activist group As You Sow.
+BOSTON Feb 13 Executive pay that is disproportionate to a company's past performance may also signal that poor returns are coming, according to a study set for release on Monday by shareholder activist group As You Sow.

-The Oakland, California, nonprofit found the average returns for the 100 S&P 500 .SPX companies it previously identified as having the most questionable pay went on to underperform the index by 2.9 percentage points over a roughly two-year period ended on Jan.
+The Oakland, California nonprofit found the average returns for the 100 S&P 500 companies it had previously identified as having the most questionable pay went on to underperform the index by 2.9 percentage points over a roughly two-year period ended on Jan.
 31.

 As You Sow flagged as "overpaid" a number of chief executive officers known for high compensation despite the mixed performance of their companies' shares over the period.

-For example, Discovery Communications Inc (DISCA.O) CEO David Zaslav received $32.4 million (558.17 billion pounds) in 2015, according to the company's most recent proxy filing.
+For example, Discovery Communications Inc CEO David Zaslav received $32.4 million in 2015, according to the company's most recent proxy filing.
 During the study period, Discovery shares fell 12 percent.

 Discovery representatives did not respond to requests for comment.

-"If you have a CEO whose primary interest is increasing his own wealth, that's not going to be good for shareholders," Weaver said in an interview.
+"If you have a CEO whose primary interest is increasing his own wealth, that's not going to be good for shareholders," she said in an interview.

 High executive pay has been controversial at a time of rising inequality.
 But investors routinely approve compensation at most large U.S. companies, with boards often saying they have linked it to performance metrics.